 The IRT will record and act as appropriate on all such information.
 The IRT will be responsible for contacting and liasing with outside bodies as required, e.g., external organisations, ISPs, IRTs, CERT and law enforcement agencies.

-Incidents detected through internal events must be reported to the IRT as soon as possible.
+Security Incidents detected through internal events must be reported to the IRT as soon as possible.
 Under no circumstances should an incident be ignored or covered up.
-The IRT will provide a variety of methods are available for reporting security incidents - see above for details.
+A variety of methods are available for reporting security incidents - see above for details.

 Once an Incident has been detected and reported it must be handled as follows: